-The aim of Formula Student Driverless is to adapt a racing car in such a way as to enable it to cover the circuit entirely without driver intervention.
-And this year, the TUHH students won the coveted ‘Autonomous Design Award’, which recognises the team as having the best concept for driverless vehicle functionality.
+The aim of Formula Student Driverless was to adapt a racing car in such a way as to enable it to cover the circuit entirely without driver intervention.
+And in 2017, the TUHH students won the coveted ‘Autonomous Design Award’, which recognises the team as having the best concept for driverless vehicle functionality.

-The driverless racing car will be demonstrated on a test track at Hypermotion.
+The driverless racing car was demonstrated on a test track at Hypermotion.